Math 8 Functions and Modeling

 .
 State

-a linear function/model for how the cost of gasoline depends on time.
+a linear function/model for the cost of gasoline as a function of time.

 2. You have a choice of three different cell-phone plans.